jacobfholland/medusa/docs/markdown/docstring.md

 ## Rules
 - All classes, methods, functions, and module variables must have a docstring.
 - Docstring lines should ideally not exceed 80 characters.
+    - A good rule of thumb is if you have no panes open in VSCode, then dock it to one side of your monitor, your lines should not exceed the width and require scrolling.
 - The general rule of thumb for formatting a section line is:
 `- 'key' (type): Lorem ipsum`
     - **(The single quotes are actually backticks.
 Markdown limits displaying backticks on this page.)*
 - Use a single line break between sections.
 - References to data types, classes, functions, methods, etc. should use backticks to indicate a reference.
 This includes if an argument is a reference.
 - Include periods at the end of sentences.

 ### Classes